intron-innovation/AfriVox/README.md

 model=<model name/path>
 ```

 Replace `<model name/path>` with the actual name or path to your model.
+After doing this, ensure to edit `audio_paths` in the configuration from `/data4` to reflect the correct mount point or directory where your dataset is located on your device.

 ## Step 3: Run the Benchmark